Mater Dei is a Catholic, co-educational, college preparatory high school located in Santa Ana, California.

 - Accredited by the Western Catholic Educational Association (WCEA) and is co-accredited Western Association of Schools and Colleges (WASC)

 - Member of College Board and Member of the National Association for College Admission Counseling (NACAC)

-- 99% college placement; 92% qualify for four-year institutions (Click here for our college placement report)
+- 99% college placement (Click here for our college placement report)

 - 28:1 student/teacher ratio; average class size is 25-30 students